dinki/View-Assist/View Assist dashboard and views/README.md

 * Use microphone type to set variables in variable template of dashboard
 * Move assist_group (not worth the effort??),  var_weather_entity (done), and use_24_hour_time (done) to BP and pull those values into variable template (BP input created and assigned to variable, and set in attributes but not used in dashboard)
 * Fix restart HA goes to night mode when HA unavailable (not seeing this any more)
+* Consider option to handle icon bar list color (black or white) OR figure out how to add drop shadow on icons to ensure viewable on white backgrounds (We can handle this if it becomes a problem)